-- During each calendar year, the appropriate local law enforcement agency contacts the Building Principal to request participation in the law enforcement drill.
-The Building Principal and the local law enforcement agency shall set, by mutual agreement, a date for the drill. - The drill involves the onsite participation of the local law enforcement agency, provided that an agreeable date can be reached between the Building Principal and the local law enforcement agency.
-If the parties cannot reach an agreeable date, the school shall hold the drill without participation from the local law enforcement agency. - After a drill in which local law enforcement participated, the Building Principal should request a certification from local law enforcement that the law enforcement drill was conducted.
-The local law enforcement agency shall also notify the school of any deficiencies noted during the drill.
+- During each calendar year, the appropriate local law enforcement agency contacts the Building Principal to request participation in the law enforcement lockdown drill.
+The Building Principal and the local law enforcement agency shall set, by mutual agreement, a date for the drill. - The lockdown drill involves the onsite participation of the local law enforcement agency, provided that an agreeable date can be reached between the Building Principal and the local law enforcement agency.
+If the parties cannot reach an agreeable date, the school shall hold the drill without participation from the local law enforcement agency. - After a drill in which local law enforcement participated, the Building Principal should request a certification from local law enforcement that the law enforcement lockdown drill was conducted.
+The local law enforcement agency shall also notify the school of any deficiencies noted during the drill. - The lockdown drill cannot include any simulations that mimic an actual school shooting incident or active shooter event.
+Law enforcement may only run an active shooter simulation, including simulated gun fire drills, on school days when students are not present. - All lockdown drills must be announced in advance to all school personnel and students prior to the commencement of the drill. - Lockdown drill content must be age and developmentally appropriate, and must include trauma-informed approaches to address the concerns and well-being of school personnel. - Lockdown drills must include and involve school personnel, including school-based mental health professionals.